ManuCodello/TestingPy-WebSocket/README.md

 </blockquote>

 <h3>2.
 Run the Client(s)</h3>
 <p>Open one or more new terminal windows and run <code>client.py</code>.
-Each instance will open a new GUI chat window.</p>
+Each instance will connect to the chat.</p>
 <pre><code>python client.py
 </code></pre>
-<p>You can now type messages in any client window, and they will be broadcast to all other open clients.</p>
+<p>You can now type messages in any client terminal, and they will be broadcast to all other open clients.</p>

 <hr>